Towards Understanding Learning in Neural Networks with Linear Teachers: Proof of Theorem

 \section{Proof of Theorem \ref{thm:multi neuron PAR}}

-We divide the proof of Theorem \ref{thm:multi neuron PAR} into two parts.
+We divide the proof of \thmref{thm:multi neuron PAR} into two parts.
 First, we show that the NAR is a PAR, and then we show that if a network enters and remains in the PAR the network weights at convergence are proportional to the solutions of the SVM problem we defined in the main text.